-5 Snatch Kettlebell Mistakes and How to Fix Them – Living.Fit
+5 Kettlebell Snatch Mistakes and Fixes – Living.Fit

 The snatch is a powerful move with any implement, but a kettlebell allows for a couple main benefits.
 With a kettlebell you can work unilaterally as opposed to both hands on a barbell.
 This builds single arm strength, rotational power, and balance.
 The single arm snatch creates an anti-rotational component that will create more stress on the trunk.